BMW X6: ActiveHybrid X6 (E72)

-The drive system featured in the BMW ActiveHybrid X6 consists of a 300 kW V8 power unit with BMW TwinPower Turbo Technology and two electric engines developing 67 kW and, respectively, 63 kW.
+The drive system featured in the BMW ActiveHybrid X6 consists of a 300 kW V8 power unit with BMW TwinPower Turbo Technology and two electric motors developing 67 kW and, respectively, 63 kW.
 Maximum system output is 357 kW and peak torque is 780 Nm.

 BMW ActiveHybrid technology offers the driver three significant options: to drive under electric power alone, to use the power of the combustion engine, or to benefit from the combination of both drive modes for short periods of maximum acceleration, using the 485 hp maximum.
 Driving completely free of in the electric mode is possible up to a speed of 37 mi/h.
 The hybrid also employs stop-start technology and other energy saving measures to help improve efficiency.
 The core-vehicle is however very heavy and the petrol power unit limits the extent to which fuel consumption can be reduced in absolute terms.
 The Turbo-Diesel models in the X6 range use less fuel, for example.